Teaching Memoir for Peace and Justice

 As we explore new online models that are providing a lifeline for those who are suffering disproportionately in the wake of COVID-19, we are reaching out to teachers, writers, retirees, community activists, and human service providers interested in contributing to the movement to use story-based strategies to give voice to those whose stories most need to be heard.

 Each new cohort spends its first semester in a 13-week practicum that combines a hands-on workshop with an intensive immersion in the Herstory pedagogy.
-During the second semester participants are assigned individually tailored, supervised field placements with institutions, community and advocacy groups partnering with Herstory and the Center, according to their interests and skills sets.
+During the second semester participants are assigned individually tailored, supervised field placements with institutions, community and advocacy groups partnering with Herstory and the the Humanities Institute, according to their interests and skills sets.

 A new cohort takes shape each semester, ensuring that Herstory will be offering field placements year-round.